johngodley/redirection/readme.txt

 Full documentation can be found at [https://redirection.me](https://redirection.me)

+Redirection is compatible with PHP from 5.4 and upwards (including 7.2).

 = Redirect manager =

 Create and manage redirects quickly and easily without needing Apache or Nginx knowledge.
 If your WordPress supports permalinks then you can use Redirection to redirect any URL.